aptfire/typescript-template/README.md

 * TypeScript
 * Prettier/ESLint
 * Compilation with `tsc`
-* Testing with `nyc` providing code coverage and test execution using `mocha`/`chai` via [ts-node-dev](https://www.npmjs.com/package/ts-node-dev)
+* Testing with `nyc` providing code coverage and test execution using [tape](https://github.com/substack/tape) via [ts-node](https://www.npmjs.com/package/ts-node)
 * Out of the box console logging using [winstonjs/winston](https://github.com/winstonjs/winston)

-This is a configuration that I've found works for us.
+This is a configuration that we've found works for us.
 If there are changes or improvements you'd like to see made, submit an issue and we'll take a look at it.

 After you clone/create your repo from the template you'll want to:
 * Update `README.md`